amcginlay/venafi-demos/demos/06-machine-identity-management-via-aws-cloudformation/docs/04-tlspc-certificate-automation/README.md

 Renewals can be considered a form of "Soft-Update" in which the only material change to the inputs is the time at which the event occurred.
 When machine identities are not renewed in a timely manner, outages occur.

-The **"RenewalHours"** you specified above during Creation of the Certificate Stack determines when renewals happen.
+The **"RenewalHours"** you specified during Creation of the Certificate Stack determines when renewals happen.
-Since you don't have 60 days to wait around in this Workshop for an **automated** renewal, you're going to **manually** request one.
+Since you don't have 60 days to wait around for an **automated** renewal, you're going to **manually** request one.

 NOTE: **manual** renewals are a legitimate use case, and a useful procedure if any of your scheduled renewals ever fail (e.g. timeouts, misconfigurations)